Metriplectic relaxation to equilibria: Metriplectic dynamics and variational principles for equilibria of fluids and plasmas

 where the functional derivatives are computed with respect to the $L^2$ product with a given measure $\mu$ on $\Omega$.
 The kernels $\mathscr{J}(u)$ and $\mathscr{K}(u)$ define an anti-symmetric and a symmetric, positive semidefinite operator, $J(u)$ and $K(u)$, respectively.
 In finite dimensions, Eqs.~(\ref{eq:J-K-kernels}) take the form

-where the sum over repeated indices is implied, $J(z)$ is an antisymmetric contravariant tensor, and $K(z)$ is a symmetric positive semidefinite contravariant tensor over the domain $\mathcal{Z} \subseteq \R^N$.
+where here the sum over repeated indices ranges to $n$, $J(z)$ is an antisymmetric contravariant tensor, and $K(z)$ is a symmetric positive semidefinite contravariant tensor over the domain $\mathcal{Z} \subseteq \R^n$.
 In particular $J$ is referred to as the Poisson tensor.

 The evolution equation for a metriplectic system $u(t) \in V$ is formulated as an evolution equation for arbitrary functions of $u(t)$, that is,